-You are required to complete the medical details that are requested on the support and medical details form.
+You are required to complete the medical details that are requested on the support and medical details form, at the link shown above.

 The medical team may in some cases ask additional follow up questions of runners with a more complex or challenging background, with a view to mitigating any additional health risks as far as possible.